dengking/programming-language/docs/C-family-language/C++/Library/Standard-library/IO-library/Buffer.md

 >
 > output buffer -> `codecvt` -> associated character sequence
 >
-> 此时out普通 buffer为empty。如何application可以调用`sputc()`，即“The next pointer can be dereferenced and assigned to.”
+> 此时output buffer为empty。如何application可以调用`sputc()`，即“The next pointer can be dereferenced and assigned to.”

 If the **next pointer** is less than the **end pointer** in the **put area**, a *write position* is available.
 The next pointer can be dereferenced and assigned to.